Skip to content

 Through Public Affairs, MOR actively tracks policy issues in local, state, and national governments related to the ownership and transfer of property.
 Examples include zoning and subdivision, health and safety, design standards, impact fees, and affordability.
 MOR employs Public Affairs Director Dwight Easton to assist the committee’s volunteer efforts.

-MOR endeavors to be a thought leader and trusted voice on issues impacting the development of a healthy, vibrant, and diverse community.
+MOR strives to be a thought leader and trusted voice on issues impacting the development of a healthy, vibrant, and diverse community.
 MOR’s Board of Directors recently adopted updated Public Affairs Policy Guidelines and Position Statements which guide many issues facing our community.

 MOR Public Affairs Position Statements